Escape-Games-by-Thought-Works/spy-save-places/ruby/README.md

 For each function exists a suite of rspec-tests with example input and exprected results from the function.
 You can find all the requirements of the challenge in this tests.

-__By defaults the tests are disabled, please enable the tests, by replaceing the 'xdescribe' with 'describe'__
+__By defaults the tests are disabled.
+Please enable the tests, by replacing the 'xdescribe' with 'describe'__

 ### Running tests